kaba-labs/.github/profile/README.md

 Kaba is the secure platform that will transform the way we think about personal computers and security.
 At Kaba we use a techique we call "Bi-directional Isolatrion™" to create a software airgap as our prevention foundation.
 You no longer need slow virtual machines to run applications that could be a threat.

 The plan is to build the most Secure, Dveloper firendly, and Enterprise ready workspace.
 A workspace that doesn't depend on anything physical or even the operating system Kaba is running on.

+We are looking for fellow sientists to join us on a mission of prevention.
+Using our current knowleadge and technology prevention is possible. **jobs@kabacorp.com**

 ## The Plan